munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

-An `if` statement executes one of two statements based on some condition:
+An `if` statement executes one of two statements based on some condition.

 ```lox
 if (condition) {